- Key Facts

 - Take opportunities when related articles (on economic decline, inequality, lack of access to loans for entrepreneurs etc.) appear in your local paper to write a letter to the editor.

 - Post short facts or timely articles on these topics and tweet @yourrepresentative.
 Post these on The Policy Circle website as well!

-- Criminal Justice Reform, Education Reform (see briefs here and here), and Regulatory Reform are also necessary if we are going to break down all barriers to opportunity.
+- Education Reform (see briefs here and here), and Regulatory Reform are also necessary to break down barriers to opportunity.
 Keep up with current and upcoming briefs to stay active in the conversation.

 Robert Doar, American Enterprise Institute